samuel-hunter/parsnip/README.md

         I don't plan for this library to be the fastest, but it shouldn't be snailing either.
 	The current speed of the JSON example is about 2.25x slower than cl-json.
 	This is very close to my target of being only twice as slow.
-- [ ] Documentation
+- [x] Documentation
-  - [ ] Code examples with real formats
+  - [x] Code examples with real formats
     - [X] JSON
     - [x] Some C-family programming language
-    - [ ] Lay down structure for `cl-abc2` project to link
   - [x] Docstrings in all external functions and macros
   - [x] Quickstart within the README
-  - [ ] A full reference somewhere, maybe within the README
+  - [x] A full reference somewhere, maybe within the README
 - [ ] Peer review.
 I need more than myself looking at the project.
 Many eyes are welcome :)
 - [x] A nice drawing of a parsnip :)